Armenia Passport Photo Maker

 Phone camera

 Use the rear camera (12 MP or better), not the selfie lens.
 Ask someone to take the shot so the phone stays at eye level and your face is not stretched.
+Switch off portrait blur and skin smoothing before you shoot — both alter facial geometry and are detected.

 Lighting